Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 **Configuration**

-The *Configuration* section displays the additional configuration settings.
+The *Configuration* section displays additional configuration settings.
 The configuration fields differ depending on the data type of the source and/or destination attribute.